 For running, I like going to Faros, particularly for sunrise or sunset.
 The scenery around there is amazing.
 As you approach the lighthouse, there’s a bench overlooking the sea, so I usually stop there and do some drills or light stretching.

-🧿Welcome to a #luxury #GuestHouse with a #greenmindset on the island of #Spetses, 3h from #Athens…
+🧿Welcome to a family-owned #boutiquehotel with a #greenmindset.
+Your hideaway on #Spetses, 3h from #Athens…